 Originally from Boulder, CO, Blake Kitayama began playing cello at four years old.
-He has had the pleasure of performing in ensembles around the country such as the Phoenix Ensemble, the Jackson Symphony, and the Huntsville Symphony, and has been heard on NPR’s Performance Today.
+He has had the pleasure of performing in ensembles around the country such as the Jackson Symphony and the Huntsville Symphony, and has been heard on NPR’s Performance Today.
+As a member of the De Sterke Quartet, Blake has received first prize in the MTNA Chamber Music Competition at the state and divisional round.
 An advocate for collaboration and new music, Blake has continuously worked across genres.
-Providing cello and vocal harmonies, his collaboration with Anna Scholfield won first prize at the eTown Handmade Songs Competition, and he recorded cello for Vidushi Goyal’s debut EP.
 The passion and artistic diversity at UNCSA inspires him greatly.
-Blake earned a Bachelor of Music from Vanderbilt University under the instruction of Felix Wang and is currently pursuing his Master of Music degree at University of North Carolina School of the Arts with Brooks Whitehouse as a member of the Chrysalis Chamber Music Institute.
+Blake earned a B.M. from Vanderbilt University under the instruction of Felix Wang and is currently pursuing his M.M. at University of North Carolina School of the Arts with Brooks Whitehouse as a member of the Chrysalis Chamber Music Institute.

-Noah Allemeier is a high school freshman who was born in Germany but has lived in North Carolina since age two.
-He is looking forward to continuing his cello studies with Dr. Whitehouse at UNCSA, after working with him and other UNCSA faculty at two sessions of Summer Strings.
-Noah started playing the cello at age four, and played on and off until he started playing in his school’s orchestra program in fourth grade.
+Noah Allemeier is a high school sophomore who was born in Germany, but has lived in North Carolina since age two, and he is looking forward to his second year of cello studies with Dr. Whitehouse at UNCSA.
+He started playing the cello at age four and joined his school’s orchestra program in fourth grade.
 In sixth grade he began regular lessons with Dr. Mira Frisch at UNC Charlotte, and also joined the Charlotte Symphony Junior Youth Orchestra.
-Noah played in the CSJYO for three seasons, serving as principal cellist last season.
-Noah has performed in the Charlotte Mecklenburg Schools Honors Orchestra, the NC Junior Western Regional Honors Orchestra, and the NC ASTA All State Orchestra, where he was principal cellist.
-He has participated in the UNCSA Summer Strings program, the Tennessee Cello Workshop at the University of Tennessee, the Great Midwestern Strings Clinic in Iowa, and was a Tosco Music and Symphony Guild of Charlotte Scholarship participant in the Charlotte Community School of the Arts Summer Orchestra program.
-Noah played in a chamber ensemble through Community School of the Arts for three years.
-In school, Noah enjoys learning math and history.
-He is also the freshman music representative in student government.
+Noah played in the CSJYO for 3 seasons, including as principal cellist, and has performed in the Charlotte Mecklenburg Schools Honors Orchestra, the NC Junior Western Regional Honors Orchestra and the NC ASTA All State Orchestra, where he was also served as principal.
+He has participated in the UNCSA Summer Strings program, the Tennessee Cello Workshop at the University of Tennessee, the Great Midwestern Strings Clinic in Iowa and was a Tosco Music and Symphony Guild of Charlotte Scholarship participant in the Charlotte Community School of the Arts Summer Orchestra program.
+His favorite orchestra piece last year was "The Firebird" and he enjoyed performing with his UNCSA chamber music ensemble and being part of the #bighappycellofamily.
+This past summer he performed at the Anchorage Chamber Music Intensive and hiked in Alaska with UNCSA Double Bass Professor Paul Sharpe.
+In school, Noah enjoys studying math and history.
+He is a residential Peer Leader in Moore Hall and is also the sophomore music representative in student government.

 Johanna Di Norcia

-Davin Shim is a high school freshman at UNCSA.
-He started taking cello lessons in second grade after his sister had been playing cello for three years.
-He kept at it and when he was nine he entered the Winston Salem Symphony Premiere Strings.
-After three years of trying he eventually moved on to the Youth Philharmonic.
-In seventh and 8th grade he took part in the junior western regional orchestra, while also taking part in his school’s math team and the academic league team, which won top prize for two years in a row.
+Davin Shim is a high school sophomore at UNCSA.
+He started taking cello lessons in second grade, following the example of his sister, who had already been playing cello for three years.
+He kept at it.
+At nine he entered the Winston Salem Symphony Premiere Strings and at twelve moved on to the Youth Philharmonic.
+In seventh and eighth grade he took part in the junior western regional orchestra, while also taking part in his school’s math team and the academic league team, which won top prize for two years in a row.
 While doing all these school related clubs his grades suffered from his lack of organizational skills until the end of eighth grade when he got his act together.
-Now at 14 he is more studious and dedicated to his instrument, and has moved on to the Winston-Salem Symphony Youth Orchestra as well as the UNCSA Symphony Orchestra.
+Now at 15 he is more studious and dedicated to his instrument, and has moved on to the Winston-Salem Symphony Youth Orchestra as well as the UNCSA Symphony Orchestra.

 Elizabeth Cook is a double alumnus of UNCSA, graduating from our high school in 2006, and returning in 2016 for a Performing Artist Certificate.
 Originally from Durham, NC, she received her bachelor's degree in music from the State University of New York at Purchase College where she studied with Julia Lichten.